Why Do I Compare Myself to Others

 It guides you to:

-• build confidence based on your own progress
+• build confidence based on your own growth and values

-• feel more grounded in who you are
+• feel more grounded in your own path and timing

 • create a stronger, more stable relationship with yourself